perone/vectorvfs/docs/source/index.rst

 includes image/video encoders for vision language understanding, it outperforms InternVL3, Qwen2.5VL and SigLIP2 for zero-shot image tasks.

+.. note:: This is the first release of VectorVFS and we are expanding models and data types.
+          Currently we support only Perception Encoders (PE) and images.

 Key Features
 ------------